 Just turn on check boxes of capabilities you wish to add to the selected role and click “Update” button to save your changes.
 That’s done.

-Add new roles and customize its capabilities according to your needs, from scratch or as a copy of other existing role.
+Add new roles and customise its capabilities according to your needs, from scratch or as a copy of other existing role.

 Unnecessary self-made role can be deleted if there are no users whom such role is assigned.